Nikolay Potapov: Biography

 In 1922-25, he participated in the Operation Trust of the GPU, the Soviet secret police, acting as the military leader of the Monarchist Organization of Central Russia, misinformed the leaders of the Russian All-Military Union regarding anti-Soviet sentiments at the top of the Red Army.

 In February 1928, RVS USSR was awarded a gold watch with the inscription "Stable defender of the Proletarian Revolution from the Revolutionary Military Council of the USSR".
 In December 1930, enlisted in the reserve, held various positions in the system of the State Military Publishing House.
 In June 1936 he was re-appointed to the Red Army cadres, he was appointed head of the Department of Translated Literature of the Office of the State Military Publishing House of the USSR NCO.
-July 21, 1936 Potapov was awarded the rank of brigade commander.
+On 21 July 1936 Potapov was awarded the rank of brigade commander.

-On May 9, 1938 he retired.
+On 9 May 1938 he retired.
 He died in February 1946 in Moscow and was laid to rest at the Novodevichy Cemetery.